 Business customs and protocol pertinent to a foreign language and the regions in which that language is spoken.
-Taught in Chinese, French, German, Italian, Japanese, Portuguese, Russian, and Spanish.
-Course is waived for students completing an approved study program or internship abroad and for students completing the language emphasis in English.
+Course is waived for students completing an approved study program or internship abroad and for students completing the language emphasis in English; a special form is required.
+See the International Business adviser in Student Affairs.